HaikuTeam/animator/QA.md

-I can continuously scale an element round and round without causing a freeze-up or a crash I can create a subcomponent, give it animations, and scrub to see the animations in the host I can create a subcomponent, give it animations, and use preview mode to see the animations in the host
+I can continuously scale an element round and round without causing a freeze-up or a crash I can create a subcomponent, give it animations, and scrub to see the animations in the host I can create a subcomponent, give it animations, and use preview mode to see the animations in the host I can multi-rotate elements in a legacy project (pre-3.3) I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem Rapidly transforming Percy in multiple ways (move, rotate, scale) doesn't exhibit any lag/pauses/jank

 *Matthew*